Bayesian model selection and misspecification testing in imaging inverse problems only from noisy and partial measurements: Analysis in the Gaussian Case

-Let $\widehat p(y^+|y^-, \sigma_x^2)$ be the approximation of $ p(y^+|y^-, \sigma_x^2)$ computed by drawing from the posterior law $x|y^-$, following Eq.~(12) of the main paper, either by using the analytical posterior law, or by simulating this distribution with the SK-ROCK algorithm \cite{abdulle2018optimal}.
+Let $\widehat p(y^+|y^-, \sigma_x^2)$ be the approximation of $ p(y^+|y^-, \sigma_x^2)$ computed by drawing from the posterior law $x|y^-$, following Eq.~(12) of the main paper, either by using the analytical posterior law, or by simulating this distribution with the SK-ROCK algorithm \cite{abdulle2018optimal,pereyra2020accelerating}.
 Fig.~\ref{fig:cv_gaussian} represents the relative error between the analytical value and the estimator as a function of the iterations for different values of $\alpha$ and dimensions of the target vector.
 Full lines correspond to Monte Carlo approximations of the posterior $x|y^-$, while the dotted lines are obtained by drawing from the analytical posterior.
 Both plots are obtained by averaging the error over $25$ samples of $\mathbf w$ for $\sigma_x=1$ and $\sigma=0.05$.
 The additional error caused by sampling with SK-ROCK seems negligible relative to the Monte Carlo integration error.
 Note that the convergence speed is slow, and the approximation error increases the relative error for a fixed number of iterations.
 Expectedly, the error also increases with the dimension $m$, as depicted in Fig.~\ref{fig:convergence_dim}, where we plot the relative error as a function of $m$.
+We also illustrate the discrepancy between the optimum $\sigma^*_x$ of $p(y|\tilde {\sigma}_x)$ and the optimum $\sigma^*_{x, \alpha}$ of $p(y^+|y^-\tilde {\sigma}_x)$ with respect to $\tilde {\sigma}_x$ in Fig. \ref{fig:error_criterion}.
+The error between both values vanishes as $p(y^+|y^-)$ approaches $p(y)$.
+Finally, we graphically represent in Fig. \ref{fig:gaussian_alpha_conv} the behavior of $\log \frac{p(y^+|y^-, \sigma_x^2)}{p(y^+|y^-, \sigma_x'^2)}$ and the analytical Bayes factor $\log \frac{p(y|\sigma_x^2)}{p(y|\sigma_x'^2)}$ for different values of $\alpha$ and measurement noise $\sigma$, for a set ground truth deviation $\sigma_x=1$.
+Note that the ratio is more informative when $\sigma$ is low, requiring smaller values of $\alpha$ to become accurate.
+Fig. \ref{fig:gaussian_alpha_conv_error} illustrates the point-wise convergence of the noise-averaged approximate Bayes factor $\mathbb E_{\mathbf w}\left[\frac{p(y^+|y^-, \sigma_x'^2}{p(y^+|y^-, \sigma_x^2)}\right]$ to the analytical Bayes factor as $\alpha$ vanishes to $0$, for different values of $\sigma_x'$.